• Skip to primary navigation

 German Style Carrot Dogs | Pan-charred with smoky barbecue seasoning and served on toasted pretzel buns with spicy brown mustard and a mixture of sauerkraut and sweet relish, these carrot dogs are the perfect addition yo your vegan Oktoberfest menu!

-The key to success though when making carrot dogs is getting the texture down.
+The key to success when making carrot dogs is getting the texture down.
 During the first step of boiling the carrots, I was concerned about overcooking (yuck) or undercooking (no one wants a crunchy hotdog) so I would give the “dogs” a little prick with a fork every few minutes until they were just right.

 For this German-style dinner, the carrots were served in pretzel buns smeared with spicy brown mustard and topped with a mixture of sauerkraut, shallots, and sweet pickle relish.
 Dijon and dill potato salad rounded out the meal nicely.